margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's ok to feel
 It should feel good to sing

-Thank you for holding the door
-Thank you for touching my heart
-Thank you for the concern for my health
-Thank you for asking me to dance
+Thank you for holding the door and making me feel like a lady Thank you for touching my heart and making me remember home Thank you for the head nod and helping me feel cool Thank you for the concern for my health and helping me recover Thank you for asking me to dance and not making me feel bad

 The love and the smile is in the silence
 The anger is in the lack of voice